(EXPANDED FROM 8/19/2022)

 A big part of the problem was what Car and Driver columnist Brock Yates called “Detroit Mind.”
 This is a pattern of behavior among Big Three’s management that “placed a premium on cultural conformity, which helps explain the auto industry’s inability to maintain parity with the Germans and the Japanese even in the apparently simple area of design” (Yates, 1983; p.
 88).

-Romney argued for new approach to antitrust law
+Romney called for a new approach to antitrust law

 The traditional way the U.S. has dealt with oligopolies and monopolies was through antitrust regulations.
 This largely consisted of filing suit in court that alleged violations of antitrust law.
 Romney suggested a new approach whereby large corporations would be required to divide themselves once they captured 25-to-35-percent of a market (Mahoney, 1958).

 Romney argued that this would unleash Detroit’s creativity to a level commensurate with what was happening in other nations — including in GM and Ford’s own foreign operations.
-“The smaller companies historically have been the principal innovators,” he stated.
-In addition, stockholders of a broken up GM and Ford would benefit financially in much the same way that they did when the Standard Oil Company was split up.
+He further insisted that smaller companies have typically been the principal innovators (Mahoney, 1958).

 Romney’s proposal never went anywhere and court action against GM only nibbled around the margins of its vast empire.
 Even during the Johnson administration a draft complaint that accused GM of violating antitrust laws was never filed because of political considerations (Sherefkin, 2008).